ravi-ray96/ravi-ray96/README.md

 ## 🌟 Featured Projects

 🚀 **[Tulsa District Lake Water Safety App](#)**
-🌊 *Developed a real-time lake monitoring app using React Native, Firebase, and REST APIs for water level tracking and public alerts.*
+🌊 *Developed a real-time lake monitoring app using Flutter, Firebase, and REST APIs for water level tracking and public alerts.*

 📚 **[Library Management System](#)**
 📖 *Designed and implemented a database-driven system for tracking books, borrowers, and transactions.*